DmytroMysak/node-fetch/README.md

-# Another node-fetch with native node-fetch + retry + timeout
+# Another node-fetch with native fetch + retry + timeout

 Inspired by node-fetch-retry-timeout.